Cais/bns-early-adopter/readme.txt

 = 0.8 =
 * Released May 2014
 * Added optional shortcode_atts filter variable
+* Added `plugin_data` method
+* Define location for BNS plugin customizations
+* Move to use generic folder for all "BNS" plugins to use
 * Updated required version of WordPress to 3.6
-* Added `plugin_data` method
 * Updated compatibility version
 * Updated copyright years